When rugby players are tackled, are they allowed to roll forward a few times? Or backward toward their teammates? And what about the tackler?

 Different Types Of Rolling By The Tackled Player

 First, let’s describe what’s going on.
 I’m not talking about a gymnastic-type forward tumble.
-In general, you’ll see three types of rolling by the tackled player.
+In general, you’ll see four types of rolling by the tackled player.

 - Momentum roll

 - Half roll

 - “Man on fire” roll